 - Aches, pains, numbness or pins and needles in the arms or hands

-But a sub-optimal pillow won’t in itself usually cause mid or low back problems – that would be more likely to be the mattress.
+But a sub-optimal pillow won’t usually cause mid or low back problems.
+That would be more likely to be the mattress.

 - Do you wake up in the morning with more aches and pains than when you went to bed?

-- Does your sleep get disturbed by neck aches and pains?
+- Is your sleep disturbed by neck aches and pains?

 - Do you find yourself ‘propping up’ the pillow with one or both hands?